ermig1979/Simd/README.md

 * `SIMD_AVX512` - Enable of AVX-512 (AVX-512F, AVX-512CD, AVX-512VL, AVX-512DQ, AVX-512BW) CPU extensions.
 It is switched on by default.
 * `SIMD_AVX512VNNI` - Enable of AVX-512-VNNI CPU extensions.
 It is switched on by default.
+* `SIMD_AVX512BF16` - Enable of AVX-512-BF16 CPU extensions.
+It is switched off by default.
+* `SIMD_AMX` - Enable of AMX CPU extensions.
+It is switched off by default.
 * `SIMD_TEST` - Build test framework.
 It is switched on by default.
 * `SIMD_INFO` - Print build information.
 It is switched on by default.
 * `SIMD_PERF` - Enable of internal performance statistic.
 It is switched off by default.
 * `SIMD_SHARED` - Build as SHARED library.
 It is switched off by default.
 * `SIMD_GET_VERSION` - Call scipt to get Simd Library version.
 It is switched on by default.
 * `SIMD_SYNET` - Enable optimizations for Synet framework.
 It is switched on by default.
 * `SIMD_SINT8_DEBUG` - Enable debug INT8 capabilities for Synet framework.
-It is switched on by default.
+It is switched off by default.
 * `SIMD_HIDE` - Hide internal functions of Simd Library.
 It is switched off by default.
 * `SIMD_TEST_FLAGS` - Addition compiler flags to build test framework.